alexmingoia/alexmingoia.com/no-versions.md

 # Better software without versions

-Versions are supposed to communicate change.
-We want to use new code, fix bugs, and improve things.
-We care about changes, so why care about versions?
-Why not always upgrade?
-Because versions are used to communicate two kinds of changes: breaking and non-breaking.
-If we want to make breaking changes, we use versions to communicate this.
+Software improves with each release by adding new features, fixing bugs, or improving performance.
+So why not always upgrade?
+Because some changes break the interface others depend on.
+The promise of semantic versioning is to separate breaking changes.
+A promise, or an excuse?

-*But we don't have to make breaking changes.* Versions are an excuse to break things.
-We shouldn't break things.
-Instead, we can add an additional argument, add a function, or add a namespace.
-Add to the interface.
-Forget versions.
-Ship better software by not breaking stuff.
+*Changes don't have to break things.* New features can be added to an API without breaking it.
+Functions or additional arguments can be added.
+Modules can be namespaced.
+Semantic versions aren't a promise – they're an excuse.
+Versions are a consequence of the choice to break software.
+But it's a choice.
+Software can improve while remaining backwards-compatible.